CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network.md

 ```

-When a pod is attached to a certain network and it wants to specify subnet or IP, it can be expressed in annotations:
+When a pod is attached to a certain network and it wants to specify subnet or IP, it can be expressed using annotations:

 ```yaml
 apiVersion: v1